sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 |wrong|1|0|1

 From the above we can see that
-1. We only change the weight vector $W$ if the prediction made by the perceptron is wrong, because if it is correct the error amounts to zero.
+1. We only change the weight vector $\mathbf{w}$ if the prediction made by the perceptron is wrong, because if it is correct the error amounts to zero.
 2. If we incorrectly predict a feature to be above the hyperplane then the error is -1 and we subtract the feature vector from the weight vector.
 3. If we incorrectly predict a feature to be below the hyperplane then the error is 1 and we add the feature vector to the weight vector.